 CREATED 02/05/19; LAST UPDATED 10/30/19

-According to a US Government Accountability Office report, investment firms owned by women and people of color manage less than 1% of the $70 trillion in U.S. assets under management — despite the fact that 70% of the U.S. population represent women and people of color.
-Building a better balance is not only the right thing to do for the asset management industry itself; evidence by the Small Business Administration also suggests that fund managers of color are more likely to direct investment capital towards investees of color than their peers, resulting in a ripple affect that supports communities in many ways.
+According to a US Government Accountability Office report, investment firms owned by women and people of color manage less than 1% of the $70 trillion in U.S. assets under management — despite the fact that 70% of the U.S. population represent women and BIPOC (Black, Indigenous, and people of color).
+Building a better balance is not only the right thing to do for the asset management industry itself; evidence by the Small Business Administration also suggests that BIPOC fund managers are more likely to direct investment capital towards BIPOC investees than their peers, resulting in a ripple affect that supports communities in many ways.

-In contrast, a mountain of evidence proves that unconscious or implicit biases negatively affect people of color in all structures and institutions of American society, including those who make decisions on the use capital, from investment staff, to asset managers.
-In fact, venture capital funds led by people of color face more bias the better they perform, according to a 2019 study by Stanford University.
+In contrast, a mountain of evidence proves that unconscious or implicit biases negatively affect BIPOC in all structures and institutions of American society, including those who make decisions on the use capital, from investment staff, to asset managers.
+In fact, venture capital funds led by BIPOC face more bias the better they perform, according to a 2019 study by Stanford University.